 - You held a teaching certificate, license, permit or diploma, or an ECE certificate or diploma, which was valid and recognized in the province or territory in which you were employed.

 To qualify for the school supply credit, the expense must be:

-- incurred by a teacher or early childhood educator and directly used in a school or regulated childcare facility
+- Incurred by a teacher or ECE and used directly in the school or childcare facility.

-- not used as a deduction elsewhere.
-For example, if you own an in-home daycare and purchase $1,000 worth of art supplies for your center, you cannot use that expense as a business expense and claim the school supply tax credit
+- Not claimed as a deduction elsewhere.
+For example, if you operate an in-home daycare and purchase $1,000 worth of art supplies for your center, you cannot claim that same expense in your business and claim the school supply tax credit.

-With the exception of storage items such as plastic bins or bankers boxes, most durable goods are considered ineligible for this credit.
-Computers and tablets do not qualify.
-Similarly, if you purchase a rug for your classroom, the expense is not eligible for this credit as it is used repeatedly and is considered long-lasting.
+Computers and tablets do not qualify, nor do furnishings or similar durable goods.
+For example, a rug purchased for your classroom is not eligible for this credit as it is used repeatedly and is considered long-lasting.